Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 5. Heart rate variability (HRV): an indicator of vitality

-How to measure it?
+How do we measure it?

-What it reveals
+What this reveals

 How to improve it